 Our usual favorite Victor recipe is Hi-Pro Plus, but we’ve found another recipe from Victor with lower sodium content.
 Ocean Fish Formula has a sodium level of 0.30%.

 While the formula does include some Salmon, its primary fish ingredient is Menhaden Fish Meal.
-Many are not familiar with this ingredient, but it an affordable alternative that is still highly nutritious.
+Many are not familiar with this ingredient, but it is an affordable alternative that is still highly nutritious.